 With a few targeted advertisements, you can create a devoted fan base in a matter of weeks.
-With billions of active users and a solid (and equally creepy) ad network, you can drill down to life events such as married, divorced, or even political beliefs and region.
+With billions of active users and a solid (and equally creepy) ad network, you can drill down into life events such as marriage, divorce, or even political beliefs and regions.
 Unlike Google Ads, on Facebook, you can target people based on their gender, interests, and age, not just their geo-location.

 The more detailed you are about the type of user you are trying to attract, the more likely you will see a return on investment (ROI) from your Facebook Advertising.

-You just have to know who is your target audience.
+You just have to know who your target audience is.

-By the way, remember that you can’t promote affiliate links in your Facebook ads directly.
+By the way, remember that you can’t promote affiliate links directly to your Facebook ads.
 Instead, you can only use the Facebook Advertising platform to increase your audience or send traffic to a blog post that contains affiliate links.

 This means you can only leverage the power of Facebook ads to promote your page or promote a blog post.